sqzhao/Spring2020-Project3-group10/README.md

 **Contribution statement**:
 Baseline Model: Siqi developed the Baseline model using full face fiducial points and tuned the parameters.
 Guoying, Xinwen, Liangcao, and Wenfeng explored feature engineering for improving the baseline model.

 Advanced Models: Siqi developed the advanced candidate model of PCA & LDA.
 Using PCA to achieve dimension reduction, and use LDA for classification.
 Xinwen carried out the advanced candidate SVM model and tuned the parameters.
+Wenfeng tried the XGboost model and created feature selection using recursive feature elimination method.

 Github and presentation: Siqi wrote README.md and drafted the template rmd for in-class testing All team members contributed to the GitHub repository and prepared the presentation.
 All team members approve our work presented in our GitHub repository including this contribution statement.